 For hot temperatures, I would recommend installing one or two (depending on the size of your van) rooftop fans for ventilation and cooling.

 I had Maxx Air fans installed in both of my van builds.
 There are a few different types – the 10 Speed Maxx Air Fan is what I have in my current build.

-To be safe, I also installed a Dometic Air Conditioner in my latest van that is powered by the solar system.
-I was planning on traveling to hot climate areas and I did not want to take any risks with my cat’s well being.
+To be safe, I also installed a Dometic Air Conditioner in my latest van that is powered by a solar system.
+I was planning on traveling to hot climate areas and I did not want to take any risks with my cat’s well-being.
 I have the Dometic RTX 2000 12V Air Conditioner but there are other choices as well.

 For cold temperatures, installing an actual heating system is the best solution.
 I have a Webasto Heater that allows you to set the temperature and uses gas from the gas tank to power it.
 It uses about one gallon every 22 hours depending on the temperature set.